 It's been a long and arduous winter with a serious lack of blood oranges in my life.
 For some reason, I had a lot of difficulty finding them this year, so bought about 50 when I finally spotted them at my grocery store.
 It wasn't until I started making my blood orange gin sour that I realized I could also use the plethora of meyer lemons I had to make this just about the most winter citrus drink ever.

-It’s citrus packed, but in a real fruit and not sour mix kind of way.
+This cocktail is citrus packed, but in a real fruit and not sour mix kind of way.
 I love that meyer lemons are super sour, but with a hidden sweetness.
 And I love that gin is gin and absolutely delicious.

 Do you realize that winter is actually ending?
 Daylight Saving's time is coming up next week, for Pete's sake.
 It's going to be in the 70s in Boston later this week (!!!).
 And if I leave work at a semi-normal time, it's already not pitch black.
 This is exciting on so many levels.
 But until the end is officially here, I'm working on getting my fill of blood oranges.